 iv.
 The solution may include changes in operation procedures and incorporation of minor plant additions, modifications, and improvements, including the judicious application of chemicals.

 v.
-Articles published in a WEF periodical or in a WEF Member Association publication during the calendar year immediately prior to its consideration are eligible for nomination.
+Articles published in WEF Conference Proceedings, WEF periodical or in a WEF Member Association publication during the calendar year immediately prior to its consideration are eligible for nomination.
 Nominations are solicited for articles published in Member Association

 - Nomination Form

-- Specific reasons for nomination (one page maximum)
+- Specific reasons for nomination, indicating how the article meets the criteria of the award (one page maximum)